Athletic Shoes vs. Sneakers: Why the Right Choice Matters for Performance & Comfort

 You can expect to pay a handsome price for a pair of workout shoes, but the right pair will see you through months of training.

-Consider your needs When searching for a pair of athletic shoes.
+Consider your needs when searching for a pair of athletic shoes.
 Consider the sports you play and the impact they have on your feet.

 Jennie Garth and her daughter Fiona Eve Facinelli test out athletic Adidas shoes with a personal trainerJennie Garth and her daughter Fiona Eve Facinelli test out athletic Adidas shoes with a personal trainer (Credit: WENN)